w3c/wot-security/wot-security-metadata.md

 is used.

 TO DISCUSS: The other option here would be have a set of options available for CoAP security that are rich enough to describe the OCF security model.
+We probably want that anyway for non-OCF CoAP systems, so then this tag becomes a convenience for OCF.
+However, in that case, we should also add "convenience" tags for other CoAP-based standards (LWM2M, OMA, etc).

 ### API Key